GiuliaGualtieri/App_to_Track_your_Expenses/README.md

 ## Run the app
 First of all, install a virtual environtment using `pip install virtualenv`.
 See the documentation at https://docs.python.org/3/library/venv.html.
-Then create an venv space, activate it, install the dependencies and
+Then create an venv space, activate it, install the dependencies and run the `app.py`.
 ```
 git clone https://github.com/GiuliaGualtieri/App_to_Track_your_Expenses
 cd App_to_Track_your_Expenses